kiddagoat1/Faaceless/README.md

 - [Fork Main Repo](https://github.com/kiddagoat1/faaceles/fork)
 - Create a MongoDB URL.
 Need help?
 Watch this short 1 minute [Video Guide](https://youtube.com/shorts/pIHvoXkwmq4?feature=share) for MongoDB URL.
 - Click on `Deploy to Repl.it` button ( `For those who didn't modified bot.`).
 In other case (`For those who modified bot.`) edit README.md file and chage the repo link of Repl.it deply button from `https://github.com/kiddagoat1/faaceless` to your fork URL `https://github.com/<Your GitHub Username>/<Your Faaceless fork repo name>`.
+- After cloning is done in Repl.it go to `Shells` in your Repl.it and run "npm install @whiskeysockets/baileys".
-- After cloning is done in Repl.it go to `Secrets` in your Repl.it project and put these values (Mandatory).
+- After installation is done in Repl.it go to `Secrets` in your Repl.it project and put these values (Mandatory).

 <br>